AI paywalls, HTTP 402, and portable records

 2.1 A dormant status code wakes up

-A chain agnostic HTTP 402 protocol for stablecoin payments.
-Servers respond with 402 and a machine readable payment challenge; clients pay and retry with proof.
+- x402.
+A chain-agnostic HTTP 402 protocol for stablecoin payments.
+Servers respond with 402 and a machine-readable payment challenge; clients pay and retry with proof.

-From Cloudflare to Web3 infra companies now ship 402 based paywalls for crawlers and APIs.
+- Commercial providers.
+From Cloudflare to Web3 infra companies, now shipping 402-based paywalls for crawlers and APIs.

-Uses 402 Payment Required in parts of its API surface when payment issues occur, making 402 a familiar concept in card based integrations.
+- Stripe.
+Uses 402 Payment Required in parts of its API surface when payment issues occur, making 402 a familiar concept in card-based integrations.

 2.2 What PEAC adds on top

 PEAC does not try to replace x402 or Stripe.
-Our roadmap is explicit: the protocol is a universal proof layer that completes existing payment rails rather than competes with them.
+Our direction is explicit: the protocol is a portable record layer that completes existing payment rails rather than competes with them.

 - How policies and AI preferences (AIPREF) are discovered